AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/03-org-performance.md

 Due to its size and mobile workforce, the DTO has implemented a devolved governance model while ensuring that the Chief Executive officer (CEO) is supported in his individual obligations.

-The model also ensures that all staff are aware of their responsibilities under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Public Service Act 1999, including effective, efficient and ethical use of public resources, and acknowledgement of risks related to their responsibilities.
+The model also ensures that all staff are aware of their responsibilities under the *Public Governance, Performance and Accountability Act 2013* (PGPA Act) and the *Public Service Act 1999*, including effective, efficient and ethical use of public resources, and acknowledgement of risks related to their responsibilities.

 ### Governance committees